 Traditional Repayment Plans

-Out of these traditional plans, the default standard plan is the best option for most people because it minimizes the amount of interest paid.
+Out of these traditional options, the default standard payment plan is the best option for most people because it minimizes the amount of interest paid.

 Income-Driven Repayment Plans